hraberg/deuce/README.md

 **2013-03-26 Basic Buffers**

 Buffers are naturally pretty complex beasts in Emacs.
 But we got the basics: switching and inserting text in different buffers.
-Overlays, buffer locals, markers and a lot more etc. is not there:
+Overlays, buffer locals, markers etc. is not there yet:

     # Start with Swank so you can poke around:
     lein -q --swank-clojure